How do I get my child to stop name-calling?

 Question:

-I can imagine the conversation of, “You’re really angry, and we don’t call people names.”
-And the name calling will continue.
+I can imagine the conversation of, ‘You’re really angry, and we don’t call people names.’
+And the name-calling will continue.

 Help me with what I can do next.
 Should I and the child being called a name leave the room?
-I have tried to get the other one to step away until they are calm but they don’t want to step away?
+I have tried to get the other one to step away until they are calm, but they don’t want to step away?

-Then should I follow up with a separate conversation when they are calm about name calling?
+Then should I follow up with a separate conversation when they are calm about name-calling?
 Do I follow up with anything else?
 Consequence?
-I think we have tried usually an apology to the person, verbal or written.
-But still we have the name calling.

-Perhaps I need to just keep on… Or any other techniques you can suggest to try?"
+Perhaps I need to just keep on… Or any other techniques you can suggest to try?” — Amerin (children 7, 9, 11)

-It's frustrating when you want to get your kids to stop doing something and can't, especially when you've tried to SAY WHAT YOU SEE first.
 You are saying how he feels, which is the right place to start.
-It's also the place to stay... much longer until he feels like you understand why he is right to feel angry.
+It’s also the place to stay… much longer until he feels like you understand why he is right to feel angry.

-In the example I described in the Teasing & Name-calling post, I took the name-calling child aside.
+In the example I described in our Teasing & Name-calling post, I took the name-calling child aside.
 At home, you could simply step in between him and his brother, listen and SAY WHAT YOU SEE with the intention of understanding why a great kid like him would do that, the way I did in my example in that post.

 It might sound like this: